-Some children have even suggested some of the clubs themselves and we do endeavour to accommodate requests such as these wherever possible.
+Some children have suggested some of the clubs themselves and we do endeavour to accommodate requests such as these wherever possible.

 In addition to clubs run by our own staff we have a number of coaches that come in to run sessions in association with their own companies.
-In the last year these have been run by USports, Reading Rockets, Nick Adley Tennis, and Shotokan Karate as well as Natural Wildness who have run Survival Clubs in addition to supporting the provision of Forest School- style sessions in school during the day.
+In the last year these have been run by USports, Reading Rockets, Nick Adley Tennis, Reading Football Club and Shotokan Karate as well as Natural Wildness who have run Survival Clubs in addition to supporting the provision of Forest School- style sessions in school during the day.

 We have also hosted a number of peripatetic teachers including one for piano, recorders, futsal and also gymnastics who have been working with children during the school day to enhance their skills and interests.

 Our enrichment provision is varied, and works well for our school community, but our needs and interests are ever-changing so, as previously stated, we are always open to new suggestions and are keen to make new contacts in order to support the development of our school and our community.